din14970/personal-site/content/pages/resume.md

             I work as a consultant to implement cloud-native big-data solutions at clients.
             <ul>
               <li>
                 For <b>Luminus</b>, a large electricity and energy supplier in Belgium, I support data scientists in the Optimization team by building data transformation pipelines using Python, PySpark and Docker, that query large datasets of weather data and transforms them into clean tables on the AWS S3 datalake.
-I also assist data scientists in productionizing their models.
+I also assist data scientists in productionizing their machine learning models.
               </li>
             </ul>
           </p>